Research Data Management: Data Description

 - Briefly state the reasons if the re-use of any existing data sources has been considered but discarded.

-1b What data (for example the kind, formats, and volumes), will be collected or produced?
+Describe what data (for example the kind, formats, and volumes), will be collected or produced

 Points to consider: